 How to help reduce your risk of identity theft

-Although there’s no way to guarantee you won’t become a victim of identity theft, there are things you can do to help reduce the risk of your information falling into the wrong hands.
+There’s no way to guarantee you won’t become a victim of identity theft.
+But there are things you can do to protect yourself from ID theft and help reduce the risk of your information falling into the wrong hands.

 - When going online, use only secure and reputable sites.